-When a recipient forwards your email message it's the email client that's responsible for the HTML rendering.
+When a recipient forwards your email message, it's the email client that's responsible for the HTML rendering.
 So it's not your ESP or sending platform.
 Some email clients (such as Outlook) may not render the HTML correctly, which is a known limitation in email marketing.

 This can include stripping out certain HTML elements, wrapping your email in a blockquote, or inserting extra lines of code.
 All of which can break your design and make the email less functional for the recipient of the forwarded email.

-Very little we can do to completely avoid changes to your design when a subscriber clicks on the forward or reply button.
+There is very little we can do to completely avoid changes to your design when a subscriber clicks on the forward or reply button.

 What should you do when a forwarded email breaks?